 The prices posted on our Website are the fees we charge for our Service.
-The U.S. Citizenship and Immigration Services (formerly INS) and the U.S. Department of State may charge additional processing and filing fees.
+They are subject to change at any time within our sole discretion.
+The U.S. Citizenship and Immigration Services (formerly INS) and the U.S. Department of State may charge additional processing and filing fees, which also are subject to change at any time.
 These fees are not included in our prices.
 You must pay these fees to the government separately at the time your application is submitted.

 If you cancel your order before the product is shipped, we will refund the full purchase price.
 If you cancel your order after the product is shipped, we will not issue a refund.
 If you are mistakenly sent a different product than what you ordered, or if the product is defective upon receipt, we will replace the product at no additional cost to you.

 Once you have successfully downloaded (according to AIC records) an E-Book Guide or other Downloadable Product, you are no longer eligible for a refund.